rtib/puppet-zookeeperd/README.md

 ## Reference

-The module code is documented with puppet-strings.
+The module code is documented using puppet-strings.
 Visit https://rtib.github.io/puppet-zookeeperd/ to access detailed code documentation.

 ## Limitations